 ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

+This year, approximately 12,310 people (6,980 men and 5,330 women) will be diagnosed with soft-tissue sarcoma in the United States.
 An estimated 4,990 adults and children (2,680 males and 2,310 females) are expected to die of the disease this year.

 It is important to remember that statistics on how many people survive this type of cancer are an estimate.
-The estimate comes from data based on thousands of people with this cancer in the United States each year.
+The estimate comes from information from thousands of people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with sarcoma.
 Also, experts measure the survival statistics every 5 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics.